bhinghi/Course-Project-for-Getting-and-Cleaning-Data-/CODEBOOK.md

 CodeBook:

-   This codebook describes the variables,data, and all transformations  performed to clean up the dataset.
+   This codebook describes the variables,data, and all transformations  performed to clean up  and obtain the tidy dataset.

 Data source: